realJohnDoe/org-sim/memory-bank/progress.md

 - **State Management**: Decided against using specific libraries for immutability (e.g., Immer), opting to treat it as a best practice in coding standards.
 - **Documentation Priority**: User emphasized setting up the Memory Bank first, ensuring all context is captured before coding begins, aligning with guidelines for memory reset continuity.
 - **Testing Integration**: User requested testing be integrated into each feature development step rather than as a separate work package, aligning with TDD principles.
+- **Project Location**: User moved the Vite project content to the repository root to simplify structure, which was accounted for during dependency installation.

 ## Next Immediate Steps (Following TDD and Tidy First)
-1. Initialize the Vite project with React and TypeScript, setting up the basic structure and dependencies (meta change).
-2. Write the first failing test for organizational state initialization (behavioral change).
+1. Write the first failing test for organizational state initialization (behavioral change).
-3. Implement minimal logic to pass the test, focusing on immutable data structures (behavioral change).
+2. Implement minimal logic to pass the test, focusing on immutable data structures (behavioral change).
-4. Refactor if necessary, separating structural changes from behavioral ones in commits.
+3. Refactor if necessary, separating structural changes from behavioral ones in commits.
-5. Update `progress.md` and `activeContext.md` with each increment to reflect new functionality and next tasks.
+4. Update `progress.md` and `activeContext.md` with each increment to reflect new functionality and next tasks.